Day 1: CUSCO – KM82 – WAYLLABAMBA – AYAPATA

-Today, begins your adventure of a lifetime with the Classic Inca Trail!
-We will pick you up from your hotel in our private van at 4:30am.
-From there, we travel to Piskacucho, which is known as kilometer 82, where the Classic Inca Trail begins.
-Along the way, we stop for breakfast in Ollantaytambo at 6:30-7am to load up on energy for our start of the trail.
-(Breakfast is not included)
+Today, you will be picked up from your hotel in our comfortable private van at 5am.
+From there, we drive to Piskacucho, which is also known as KM 82.
+This is where the Classic Inca Trail begins!
+Along the way, we stop for breakfast in Ollantaytambo at about 6:30-7am to load up on energy to start our trek.
+(Breakfast is not included within the package).

-Our first campsite is in Ayapata, an hour and a half up towards the small village of Wayllabamba (3,000m/9,842ft) located in the temperate green valley of the same name.
-Temperatures at night can be as low as 5ºC, depending on the month.
+Along the way, your porters will set up a dining tent and your chef will make an exceptional lunch for you to enjoy near the trail.
+Our first campsite is Ayapata, an hour and a half away from the small village of Wayllabamba (3,000m/9,842ft) located within the temperate green valley of the same name.
+Temperatures at night are around 5ºC/41°F b, depending on the time of year.

-During the day, we will enjoy spectacular views of the snow-capped mountain W’akay Willca, (5,860m/19,337ft), the lush green valley around us and a myriad of flora and fauna.
+During the day, we will enjoy not only the spectacular views of different snow-capped mountains including Veronica, (5,860m/19,337ft), but also the lush green valley around us and a myriad of flora and fauna.
+Watch for the many endemic hummingbirds on this section of the trail!

-- Meals: Lunch, snacks, afternoon tea and dinner
+- Meals included: Lunch, snacks, afternoon tea and dinner

 - Distance: 12kms/7.5mls (6 hours more or less of hiking)